open-feature/go-sdk/README.md

 ### Events:

-Events provide a way to react to state changes in the provider or underlying flag management system.
+Events allow you to react to state changes in the provider or underlying flag management system, such as flag definition changes, provider readiness, or error conditions.
-You can listen to events of either the OpenFeature API or individual clients.
+Initialization events (PROVIDER_READY on success, PROVIDER_ERROR on failure) are dispatched for every provider.

-The events after initialization, `PROVIDER_READY` on success, `PROVIDER_ERROR` on failure during initialization, are dispatched for every provider.
+Some providers support additional events, such as PROVIDER_CONFIGURATION_CHANGED.
-However, other event types may not be supported by your provider.

 Please refer to the documentation of the provider you're using to see what events are supported.

 ```go
 import "github.com/open-feature/go-sdk/pkg/openfeature"